assemblyinc/SitecoreSitemapXML/README.md

 2. Open the `SitemapXML.config` under the `App_Config\Include` folder.
 In the `SitemapXML.config` file you can specify the following:
    - `xmlnsTpl` - sitemap module schema used for the XML sitemap.
    - `xmlnsXhtmlTpl` - sitemap xhtml module schema used for the XML sitemap.
-   - `database` - the database from which to pull items for generating the sitemap.
+   - `database` - the database from which to pull items for generating the sitemap. `web` for CD and `master` for CM/Standalone.
    - `sitemapConfigurationItemPath` - root path for the sitemap module configuration settings.
    - `productionEnvironment` - (true or false) determines whether the sitemap should be submitted to the search engines or not.
    - `generateRobotsFile` - (true or false) defines whether a `robots.txt` file should be auto-generated with references to sitemap files or not.